 Ecosystem-based solutions to our problems

 Despite these benefits, sadly historically nature has been overused, degraded and lost.
 It is therefore exciting to see the resurgence of interest in ecosystem-based solutions or nature-based solutions (NbS).
-Eco-solutions are the actions or approaches we take to deliberately use ecosystem services whether to address our social problems, like tree planting to tackle climate change or stabilise a slope to reduce disaster risks, meet our livelihoods needs such as crop diversity, or harvesting fish from the sea, as well as our wellbeing providing somewhere to play sport or a shady place under a tree to relax.
+Eco-solutions are the actions or approaches we take to deliberately use ecosystem services whether to address our social problems, like tree planting to tackle climate change or stabilize a slope to reduce disaster risks, meet our livelihoods needs such as crop diversity, or harvesting fish from the sea, as well as our wellbeing providing somewhere to play sport or a shady place under a tree to relax.
 Eco-solutions can also operate at multiple scales, boosting livelihoods security of entire regions such by conserving mangroves in Costa Rica, restoration of micro-watershed in Uganda, revival of traditional water tanks in Sri Lanka, and flood protection in Nepal, for example.

 Rongali Tharu looking at the Aurahari river in Nepal from the biodyke.

 These solutions are cost effective, easier to maintain than structural or engineering interventions, and provide long-term and multiple benefits.
-A protected mangrove forest, for example, protects people from cyclones and tidal surges — clearly demonstrated just a few days ago when the Sundarbans protected large swaths of coastal Bangladesh, form the devastation of Cyclone Amphan.
-Mangroves also gives livelihood opportunities to local people, offers a homfor wildlife and fish, acts as a carbon sink and can deliver future unknown benefits if it is nurtured and protected, but they are fragile and can be lost in an instant to the chainsaw and fire.
+A protected mangrove forest, for example, protects people from cyclones and tidal surges — clearly demonstrated just a few days ago when the Sundarbans protected large swaths of coastal Bangladesh, from the devastation of Cyclone Amphan.
+Mangroves also gives livelihood opportunities to local people, offers a home for wildlife and fish, acts as a carbon sink and can deliver future unknown benefits if it is nurtured and protected, but they are fragile and can be lost in an instant to the chainsaw and fire.

 Ecosystem-based solutions are now gaining global recognition.
 The United Nations’ Climate Action Summit and the United Nations Framework Convention on Climate Change (UNFCCC) are actively considering them.
 National governments, especially from the Global South, are considering such solutions as cost-effective mitigation options to keep global temperature below 2°C, as well as ways to adapt to a warming world.
 Environmental organizations are maintaining global databases of eco-solutions.
 Scientists are gathering evidence on nature-based approaches and their effectiveness to respond to the climate crisis.